e-comas/e-comas.com/_posts/2022-10-17-a-guide-to-upselling-on-amazon.md

 ### The bottom line

-If you pay attention to all the important aspects and personalize the product recommendations for your customers, you can have great success with Upselling on Amazon.
+If you pay attention to all the important aspects and personalise the product recommendations for your customers, you can have great success with Upselling on Amazon.

 In order to successfully upsell, advertisements are especially helpful.
 In most cases, you need to use advertisements to display your recommended products on other product detail pages.
 To efficiently manage your ads, a PPC management tool like [BidX](https://www.bidx.io/en/) can help.